40min/flocus/TIMER_STATE_FIX.md

 3. No proper handling of timer expiration during absence
 4. Redundant state restoration logic causing conflicts

-## Solution - Frontend-Only Approach
+## Solution 1 - Frontend-Only Persistence Approach (RESOLVED)

 Instead of relying on backend task status (which can be unreliable since multiple tasks can be "in_progress"), we implemented a robust frontend-only persistence solution using Zustand's persist middleware with custom restoration logic.

+## Solution 2 - Break Mode Task Retention (RESOLVED)

+Fixed the timer behavior during break modes to maintain task assignment and prevent inappropriate task starting during breaks.

 ### Key Principles: